Mina2710/alx-system_engineering-devops/0x0C-web_server/README.md

 # Web server

-In this project, I learned how web servers work and began using one.
-I was provided a personal server by ALX.
-I learned how to use `scp` and Fabric to transfer files to my server.
-Additionally, I completed a basic configuration of the server using Nginx.
+In this project, I gained knowledge about the functioning of web servers and started utilizing one.
+ALX provided me with a dedicated server.
+During the project, I acquired the skills to employ 'scp' and Fabric for the purpose of transferring files to my server.
+Furthermore, I successfully executed a fundamental configuration setup for the server utilizing Nginx

 The server is accessible at [bdbnb.site](http://bdbnb.site).